Pupil: Effect of light

 The pupil gets wider in the dark and narrower in light.
-When narrow, the diameter is 2 to 4 millimeters.
+When narrow, the diameter be 1.5 to 4 millimeters.
 In the dark it will be the same at first, but will approach the maximum distance for a wide pupil 3 to 8 mm.
 However, in any human age group there is considerable variation in maximal pupil size.
 For example, at the peak age of 15, the dark-adapted pupil can vary from 4 mm to 9 mm with different individuals.
 After 25 years of age, the average pupil size decreases, though not at a steady rate.
 At this stage the pupils do not remain completely still, therefore may lead to oscillation, which may intensify and become known as hippus.
 The constriction of the pupil and near vision are closely tied.
 In bright light, the pupils constrict to prevent aberrations of light rays and thus attain their expected acuity; in the dark, this is not necessary, so it is chiefly concerned with admitting sufficient light into the eye.

 When bright light is shone on the eye, light-sensitive cells in the retina, including rod and cone photoreceptors and melanopsin ganglion cells, will send signals to the oculomotor nerve, specifically the parasympathetic part coming from the Edinger-Westphal nucleus, which terminates on the circular iris sphincter muscle.
 When this muscle contracts, it reduces the size of the pupil.
 This is the pupillary light reflex, which is an important test of brainstem function.
 Furthermore, the pupil will dilate if a person sees an object of interest.